ovinc/geekcorner/linux/clipboard.md

 pbpaste  # paste from the clipboard
 ```

-It can be useful with piping from other commands, e.g.
+It can also be useful with piping from other commands, e.g.
 ```
 pwd | pbcopy
 ```